-- 7.58 Central Southport incorporates the Seafront, the main retail and cultural area, Southport College, and adjacent areas.
-The area is both the main retail centre in Sefton, and a regional tourism centre. - 7.59 Central Southport also contains an impressive historic environment and important parks and open spaces along the seafront.
-The Seafront area is in proximity to the Sefton Coast, which is of international nature conservation importance. - 7.60 Central Southport is covered by two separate Local Plan policies.
+- 7.59 Central Southport incorporates the Seafront, the main retail and cultural area, Southport College, and adjacent areas.
+The area is both the main retail centre in Sefton, and a regional tourism centre. - 7.60 Central Southport also contains an impressive historic environment and important parks and open spaces along the seafront.
+The Seafront area is in proximity to the Sefton Coast, which is of international nature conservation importance. - 7.61 Central Southport is covered by two separate Local Plan policies.
 The Southport Central Area policy (ED7) addresses the parts of the centre south east of the Promenade.
 The area to the north west of the Promenade is dealt with by the Southport Seafront policy (policy ED8).
 The Tourism in Sefton policy (ED5) provides a strategic approach to tourism in Southport.

-ED7 SOUTHPORT CENTRAL AREA
+ED7 Southport Central Area

-- 1. Within the Southport Central Area development proposals should be consistent with, and make a positive contribution to, the economic function of the area, the quality of the environment and maintain the significance of heritage assets and their settings. - 2.
-Development proposals for new hotels and guest houses are acceptable in principle - 3.
-Development proposals for arts and cultural uses, and visitor attractions are acceptable in principle - 4.
+1. Within the Southport Central Area development proposals should be consistent with, and make a positive contribution to, the economic function of the area and the quality of the environment.

+2. Development proposals for new hotels and guest houses are acceptable in principle.

+- 3. Development proposals for arts and cultural uses, and visitor attractions are acceptable in principle - 4.
 New education development, including the expansion of Southport College, is acceptable in principle - 5.
-Development within the Central Area must: - a) Have no unacceptable impact on existing living conditions, and - b) Cause no unacceptable harm to the appearance of street frontages, and to the vitality and viability of the town centre in general. - c) Take opportunities to enhance heritage assets and their settings including securing their re-use, repair and restoration where appropriate.
-Where heritage is degraded through poor quality previous changes, enhancements should form part of proposals. - 6.
-On the Lord Street frontages, new development is expected to promote active frontages that support vitality and viability.
-Amusement arcades and centres will not be permitted on the north west Lord Street frontage between 91 and 581 Lord Street. - 7.
-The use of upper floors for a range of uses comparable with the retail and commercial character of the area will be encouraged.
+Development within the Central Area must: - a) Have no unacceptable impact on existing living conditions; and - b) Cause no unacceptable harm to the appearance of street frontages, and to the vitality and viability of the town centre in general.

+6. On the Lord Street frontages, new development is expected to promote active frontages that support vitality and viability.
+Amusement arcades and centres will not be permitted on the north west Lord Street frontage between 91 and 581 Lord Street.

+7. The use of upper floors for a range of uses comparable with the retail and commercial character of the area will be encouraged.
 The use of upper floors for residential development will be permitted where they provide acceptable living conditions.

 - ED2 Development in town, district and local centres and shopping parades

+- ED8 Southport Seafront

+- ED6 Regeneration

 - ED5 Tourism

-- ED6 Regeneration

-- ED8 Southport Seafront